HunterWang123456/Braking-Light-Detection/README.md

 First, you have to download the already-prepared dataset from [here](http://vllab1.ucmerced.edu/~hhsu22/rear_signal/rear_signal#)

-2.1 Run the following code and you will get a two folder called data_source and dataset respectively inside the dictionary of yolov7
+2.1 Run the following code and you will get two folders called data_source and dataset respectively inside the dictionary of yolov7
 ``` shell
 import cv2
 from PIL import Image